Is time more valuable than money?

 8. Take Effective Decisions

-Effective time management takes away added pressure from your life.
+Effective time management techniques takes away added pressure from your life.
 With your tasks divided into to-do lists with time blocks created for them, you feel more in control of projects.
 At the same time, you channel your stress productively into accomplishing your goals instead of worrying over how you will finish work by the deadline.

 As you practice time management, you engage the full breadth of your critical thinking skills.
 With enough practice, you get better at making sound decisions.
 This also boosts your self-trust and self-confidence.